moneitor/_pipeline/README.md

 a database, and hopefully with time I will be able to integrate more softwares like Nuke, Maya and PFtrack.

-The scripts might not be elegant and this is because I am fairly new to the language, and for now they are not very software Agnostic, the more I learn the more I realize that I should be splitting and encapsulating things in a smarter way, but with time they will get better.

 For this to work you need two folders in your **C** drive:

 C:/_pipeline